 The Town of Halton Hills’ recognizes the bottom-line benefits of businesses becoming more bike friendly for their customers and employees.
 This year the Town of Halton Hills is offering a FREE bike rack (valued at $600 each) to the first Halton Hills businesses that provide proof they have applied for the Bicycle Friendly Business certification through the Ontario By Bike Network.
 Benefits of certification

-All interested businesses are encouraged to contact Ivan Drewnitski, Transportation Planning Technologist for the Town of Halton Hills.
+All interested businesses are encouraged to contact Ivan Drewnitski, Transportation Planning Coordinator for the Town of Halton Hills.
 Learn more about Bicycle Friendly Business certification criteria, how to qualify and how to register your location on the Ontario By Bike map.
 About the Ontario By Bike NetworkTMThe Ontario By Bike™ Network is a project by Transportation Options, a non-profit organization dedicated to fostering sustainable mobility and tourism solutions across Ontario.
 Transportation Options engages in projects that research, develop and promote new transportation and tourism choices, with a focus on those that are integrated, environmentally sound, healthy, service-oriented, and improve the experience of users.
 Why should a business join the Ontario By Bike Network?

 Please note bike racks are only available while supplies last.
 At this time due to physical constraints, we will not be accepting any applications within the Georgetown and Acton Downtown Districts. |